Hypoplectrus indigo: Habitat and biology

 Hypoplectrus indigo is a solitary species of coral reefs at depths of 3 to 45 m.
 The species in the genus Hypoplectrus are synchronous hermaphrodites and they have the ability to move between "male" and "female" roles when spawning.
 The colour pattern of this species bears a slight resemblance to that of the blue species in the genus Chromis and it has been suggested that the indigo hamlet is an aggressive mimic of either the blue chromis (C. cyaneus) or C. insolata.
 However, neither of the Chromis species really resembles H. indigo with its darker blue-black bars and other workers are not convinced by this hypothesis.
 These fish remain close to bottom and defend small territories on or near reefs.
-They are wary fish but can be curious, when approach they often retreat a short distance vut then often return and approach stationary divers.
+They are wary fish but can be curious, when approach they often retreat a short distance but then often return and approach stationary divers.
 This is a carnivorous species which feeds on other fishes and non-sessile benthic crustaceans.